nuxt/docs/en/guide/routing.md

 }
 ```

-then, we use the transition property to define the class name to use for this page transition:
+Then we use the transition property to define the class name to use for this page transition:

 ```js
 export default {